Transaction, profit, loss. Types of orders

 Information is not investment advice

 The decision to buy or sell the currency pair depends on your expectations of the future price.
 If you think that EUR/USD will rise, you buy the pair or, in other words, open a long position on this pair.
 If you think that the EUR/USD will fall, you sell the pair or, as traders say, open a short position on this pair.
-As some time passes and the price of EUR/USD changes, you close the position and get the profit if the price changed in line with your expectations.
+As some time passes and the price of EUR/USD changes, you close the position and get the profit if the price changes in line with your expectations.
 If the price moved in the opposite way, you have a loss on this transaction.

 Market orders – buy and sell – are designed to open positions at the current market price.
-The position will be opened immediately after you place such order.
+The position will be opened immediately after you place such an order.
 Pending orders, on the other hand, allow you to choose entry levels in advance.
 In this case, the trade will automatically open once the price level that you have chosen is reached, and you won’t need to be in front of the monitor when it happens.

 If you think that the price of the currency pair will rise and then reverse to the downside, place Sell Limit above the current price.
 If you expect the currency pair to decline and then reverse to the upside, place Buy Limit below the current price.
 If you think that selling will intensify once the price breaks a certain level on the downside, place Sell Stop below the current price.
 If you expect that buying will intensify once the price breaks a certain level on the upside, place Buy Stop above the current price.